What is what, not how?

 “What, not how” helps developers to maintain their focus solely on developing the application.
 Presentation, review, and management of software projects are simple when few decisions are made; when developers start building an application, focusing on the “what” of the project speeds up the planning and development.

-Software development teams require a common area of focus when working on a project.
+Software development teams require a common area of focus when working on a project for the project manager.
 Focusing on “hows” could bring complications, as everyone is allowed the freedom to express their own opinions, leading to disagreements.
 When disagreements occur, it’s hard for teams to complete a project.
 Alternatively, “whats” are easier to answer, even at the beginning of the project.
 Once participants agree on what they want to achieve with the product, the project can go on uninterrupted to successful completion.

 “What, not how” is a business rule that has been adopted successfully into software development.
 It helps avoid making the same hard decisions in various project phases, thus saving time.